doriantsai/doriantsai.github.io/_pages/home.md

 </div>

 <p style="text-align: center;">
 I am a robotics engineer, engineering educator and technology communicator.
-I push the boundaries of technology by designing and building robotic systems and assessing their capabilities in real-world applications.
-I also create and present engaging demonstrations to teach others about technology. <a href="/about_me/">Learn more about me...</a>
+I enjoy pushing the boundaries of technology by designing and building robotic systems and assessing their capabilities in real-world applications.
+I am also passionate about creating and presenting engaging demonstrations to teach others about technology. <a href="/about_me/">Learn more about me...</a>
 </p>

 {% include feature_row %}